 In this massive Weekend in Savannah Itinerary, I will be breaking down some of the best things to do in Savannah, tons of Savannah travel tips, where to stay, the best places to eat, and more!

-Wondering if you can use this Savannah itinerary if you are not going over the weekend?
-You sure can!
-This itinerary will cover 3 full days of things to do in Savannah no matter what day you arrive!
+Also, while I have titled this guide “A Weekend in Savannah,” this Savannah itinerary will cover 3 full days of things to do no matter what day you arrive!